RethaD27/RETDIA521_JSE2407_GroupA_Rethabile-Diale_FSJ02/README.md

 ```
 ├── components
 │   ├── FilterSort.js          // Handles product filtering and sorting
+|   ├── GoBackButton.js        // Provides a button to navigate back to the previous page
 │   ├── Header.js              // Contains the main header and navigation
 │   ├── ImageGallery.js        // Displays product images with a carousel-like effect
 │   ├── Pagination.js          // Handles pagination logic and UI